telerik/winforms-docs/controls/spreadsheet/import-export.md

 * **Xlsx**: Rich text format, which exports the whole content of a workbook: worksheets, formula values, formatting, hyperlinks etc.

+* **Xls**: Supported as of **R3 2020 SP1**.
+Rich text format, which exports the content of a workbook: worksheets, formula values, formatting, hyperlinks etc. Supported in older applications.

 * **Pdf**: Fixed format, which preserves the content of a workbook in independent from software or hardware manner.

 * **Csv** (comma separated): Plain text format that saves the content of the cells in the *active* worksheet.
 The format strips all formatting and keeps only the result values of cells.
 These values are separated by a *culture dependent* delimiter.